 Tea tree’s ability to stop itching may be its best trait.
 A 2012 trial showed that tea tree essential oil prevented itching in the eyes better than certain medications.

-How you use an oil on a bug bite depends on what oil you use.
-Some, like lavender, may be applied directly to the bite or sting for relief.
+How you use an oil on a bug bite depends on what you prefer.
+Dilute first and put directly on the bite, or if covering with a bandage can go onto the bandage.

 Common solutions include water (for a bug spray) or an oil or lotion (for an ointment).
 Here are some common, easy methods for applying oils to bites.